seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 Weighting | 75%
 Element Description | Assignment with Supporting Documentation

 ## Assignment Description

 The client has been impressed by the success of 'Race the Sun' game on mobile phones and steam, hoping to cash in on the interest in similar racing games they have contracted you to make a low cost fast abstract/sci-fi racing game in a similar style.

+The game should be bug free and run at 30 frames per second or above on the machines in 2Q25 FR (the workshop lab).

 ## Deliverables

 - The WebGL/ThreeJS game deployed to the web.
-- A zip file that includes all the js, css and html files necessary also any assets and datafiles.
+- A zip file that includes all the js, css and html files necessary also any assets, datafiles and scripts necessary to run the game on a local web server.
 - Screen shots of key points and features in the game.
 Clearly labelled and explaining the feature being shown.

 ## Assessment Criteria